Binary certificate formats

-This document describes a certificate formats that Tor uses for its Ed25519 internal certificates, and discusses how that format is labeled and encoded.
+This document describes two certificate formats that Tor uses for certifying Ed25519 keys, and discusses how those formats is labeled and encoded.

-This format is not the only certificate format that Tor uses.
-For the certificates that authorities use for their signing keys, see "Creating key certificates".
+These are not the only certificate format that Tor uses.
+For the certificates that authorities use for their signing keys, see “Authority key certificates”.

 Additionally, Tor uses TLS, which depends on X.509 certificates.